-After treatment – follow-up for CUP
+After treatment – follow-up for cancer of unknown primary (CUP)

 When your treatment has finished you’ll have regular check-ups.